 Top winery restaurants in the Hunter Valley

 Hunter Valley wineries are so pretty that you’ll want to linger longer to enjoy the views (and tipples), so it’s a good thing that many vineyards come with onsite fine-dining restaurants.
-Here are five to get excited about.
+Here are six to get excited about.

 Destination NSW